January 15, 2018

 - Double Exposures

 You can rely on chance to capture fantasy on film or you can experiment with these effects for the ultimate in analogue augmented reality.
+Check out this post to learn more about stock photography.

 The riskiest roll-the-dice medium, shooting expired film adds a compounded uncertainty but can, in turn, garner some of the most rewarding effects.
 From light leaks to distortion to dreamy fogging details, the chemical reactions that degrade film make for some fantastic mutations.
 Buy your expired film online or seek out thrift shops and flea markets.

 Infrared film (IF) can create some of the most surreal, eye-popping photos you never imagined.
 Things to keep in mind when you attack this medium — IF is extremely light sensitive so once you find some (check camera retailers and online resellers) you’ll need to load it into your camera in an almost completely dark space.
 As for camera choice, avoid automatic winders — they let small bits of light in — and ditch cameras with DX code readers as the LED sensors they use to read code can fog your IF film.
 Lame.
 When you begin shooting (yesss), keep contrasts in mind — i.e. anything that is alive will generally reflect a greater amount of infrared light than inanimate objects and will affect your compositions.
+The last thing to keep in mind, visible light and IR light focus differently through the lens, you’ll need to adjust for this.

 When you’re ready to try some wizard academy alchemy, film soup (soaking your film in concoctions to chemically degrade it) is the right challenge for you.
 There are endless recipes for creating bizarre film reactions so most of it is trial and error.
 The more acidic your brew, the more degraded your film will be, so base your recipe on how much you want to alter your film.
 Be sure to record your recipes so you can compare different batches to one another.
 Shoot first and soup after or soup first and shoot after.
 Totally up to you.